mingyao1993/ai-agents/single-agent-system/README.md

 To ensure the system is runnable out-of-the-box without requiring external API keys (like VirusTotal or AlienVault), the tools in `src/core/tools.py` currently use **mocked responses**.

 - The IP reputation tool returns predefined JSON payloads for specific test IPs.
-- This allows for consistent integration testing and demonstration of the AgentOps lifecycle without external dependencies.
+- This allows for consistent integration testing and demonstration of the development lifecycle without external dependencies.

 ## Setup